duplxey/postgres-post/README.md

 #### Dockerize

 Since Back4app Containers is a CaaS platform, your project has to be dockerized before it can be deployed.
-The recommended way of dockerizing your project is via a *Dockerfile* -- a blueprint script providing instructions to create a Docker container image.
+The recommended way of dockerizing your project is via a Dockerfile.
+A Dockerfile is a blueprint script providing instructions to create a Docker container image.

 Create a *Dockerfile* in the project root: